mohnish82/mohnish82.github.io/_posts/2014-09-11-LFTP-queues.md

 ---
 layout: post
-title: LFTP - the sophisticated ftp/http client
+title: LFTP - a sophisticated ftp/http client
 ---

 The author of the famous [LFTP](http://lftp.yar.ru/ "Official site") tool, defines it as a sophisticated ftp/http client.
 After using it for a couple of months, I can now attest to that claim.